 This is an easy way for most of us to visualize fractions.
 We are used to cutting up pizza or pumpkin pie into various-sized slices, depending on the number of people we are serving.
 And because children like pizza, this makes fractions seem less threatening.

 Area/volume fractions come in other shapes than the ubiquitous round food.
 My children’s first experiences with fractions came in deciding how they wanted their grilled cheese sandwiches cut.
-And as we will see (in post #8 of the Fraction basics series), a pan of brownies is useful to explain fraction multiplication.
+And as we will see (in my Understanding Math blog post series), a pan of brownies is useful to explain fraction multiplication.

 Bar Fractions: A Measuring Rod